markjprice/cs9dotnet5/errata.md

 int length = anotherName.Length;
 ```

+The above example code does not throw an exception because at the time we get the `Length` property, the value stored in `anotherName` is a `string` which does have a `Length` property.

-The example would have been clearer if I had shown some examples of assigning values with other data types that do and do not have a Length property, as shown in the following code:
+The example would have been clearer if I had shown some examples of assigning values with other data types that do and do not have a `Length` property, as shown in the following code:

 ```
 // storing a string in a dynamic object